January 29, 2023

 How Does Rheumatoid Arthritis Develop?

-Changes in the immune system, along with hormonal change as we age, is linked to the development of rheumatoid arthritis.
+Changes in the immune system and hormonal changes as we age are linked to the development of rheumatoid arthritis.

 Lack of exercise or the wrong exercise can aggravate symptoms of rheumatoid arthritis.
 Stress, hygiene practices, medication, antibiotics, infections, vaccinations, lack of sleep, drinking the wrong types of drinks, generally not taking good care of ourselves, and not having good nutrition can cause rheumatoid arthritis flares.